Marc-René de Voyer de Paulmy d'Argenson (1771–1842)

 Marc-René de Voyer de Paulmy d'Argenson (1771–1842), a member of the French Chamber of Deputies.
 D'Argenson was a grandson of Marc-Pierre, Count d'Argenson.
-He was a prefect of Deux-Nèthes from 1809–1813.
+He was a prefect of Deux-Nèthes from 1809 to 1813.
 As a member of the Chamber of Dueputies during the Hundred Days in 1815, he was a member of the French deputation to the allies to obtain the exclusion of the Bourbons.
 After the second restoration of Louis XVIII he was often elected as a member of the Chamber of Deputies and voted with the opposition.